gmcmillan100/docs/apache.md

 	ServerName 192.168.1.49

-Fire up Apache the first time by running:
+Start up Apache the first time by running:

 	/usr/local/sbin/apachectl start

-From a pc on the network, point a web browser at:
+From a PC on the network, point a web browser at:

 	http://192.168.1.49

-It works if you see the Apache Test Page
+It works if you see the Apache Test Page.

 # Installation

 http://apache-server.com/tutorials/ATgetting-started.html#downloading

 1. Get apache_1.3.31.tar.gz source code from www.apache.org and install it in a directory